ISSac25E/Vacuum-V1/README.md

 This project works off of an MQTT server.
 The MQTT server we used was Home Assistant (back when it was free and local).

+This project began simply to add wireless and smart features to a robot vacuum.
+While nowadays a smart vacuum cleaner can be found easily, they can still come at a higher price.

+This project gave an ordinary robot vacuum wireless control and status updates using homeassistant

 ### Note
 Core libraries and needed files can be found in Core branch